Brighton Sunday Market

 Can I hire tables, stands, racks etc. to display my goods?

 Brighton Sunday Market management is not able to provide furniture or equipment to stallholders, so you must bring whatever you need.
-Please do not use plastic sheets on the grass if the forecast temperature is greater than 25 °C. Cotton sheets are permitted.

 Can I put up a marquee/gazebo?

-Portable marquees, gazebos, umbrellas and similar shade structures are permitted with the following provisos: no more than three metres square, they must be secured by means other than pegs in the ground e.g., sand bags, weights etc. Piercing the ground may damage the underground sprinkler system.
+Portable marquees, gazebos, umbrellas and similar shade structures are permitted with the following provisos: no more than three metres square, they must be secured by means other than pegs in the ground e.g., sand bags, weights etc.

 Can I advertise my organisation?